ahmedzbyr/taealam/terraform_examples/ansible_gce_init/README.md

-# Automating Google Compute Engine (GCE) Instance Setup with Ansible
+# Google Compute Engine (GCE) Instance with Ansible

 Using Ansible within the initialization script of a Google Compute Engine (GCE) instance can streamline and automate the configuration and setup of your virtual machines.
 In this guide, we will walk through the steps to achieve this process.